Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 	- This involves modifying the state of a program while it is running, specifically moving the program's execution from the current point to a predetermined location in the instrumentation code.
 	- This is done by directly changing the execution context of the program's threads instead of adding a conditional branch instruction.
 	- How it functions:
+		- The algorithm identifies where in the program's execution (instruction, block, or function) the interception should occur
 		-